Csabix/Geomatplot/README.md

 # Geomatplot

 Geomatplot is a Matlab interactive plot library similar to Geogebra.
+We showcased the library at the CAD'24 conference, see in [Citation](#citation).

 ## Main features